 American History X is a powerful and thought provoking drama that works on many levels.
 New Line has done a fine job with this presentation.
 I just wish they had felt it worthy of their usually spectacular Platinum Edition treatment.

-The supporting cast does a fine job as well, including standout performances by Avery Brooks (Star Trek: Deep Space 9), Fairuza Balk (The Craft), Beverly D'Angelo (The National Lampoon Vacation series), Stacey Keach, and Elliott Gould.
-One last standout worth mentioning is Jennifer Lien who plays Derek's sister Davina.
+The supporting cast does a fine job as well, including standout performances by Avery Brooks (Star Trek: Deep Space 9), Fairuza Balk (The Craft), Beverly D’Angelo (National Lampoon’s Vacation), Stacey Keach, and Elliott Gould.
+One last standout worth mentioning is Jennifer Lien who plays Derek’s sister Davina.
 She looked very familiar to me, but I could not place her.
 It turns out she played the part of Kes on Star Trek: Voyager.
 Hopefully this role will open some more doors for her, as she did a rather splendid job with what little was written for the role.
 A memorable performance.

-The extras on the disc were a bit sparse, unfortunately.
-They included three deleted scenes, a theatrical trailer, and talent bios and filmos.
-The major difference between New Line and most other studios is that when they tend to go all out.
+The extras on the disc are a bit sparse, unfortunately.
+They included three deleted scenes, a theatrical trailer, and talent bios and filmograohies.
+The major difference between New Line and most other studios is that they tend to go all out.
 As a result, the filmographies on the talent were extensive and complete.
 I mean a complete list of every film and television work for each major player, including the writer, and director.
-The one oversight was the absence of Ms. Lien's history.
-But, again it was a fairly small role and so was understandably overlooked.
+The one oversight was the absence of Ms. Lien’s history.
+But, again it was a fairly small role and understandably overlooked.

-My only complaint with this disc is that New Line did not offer it up as part of their excellent Platinum Edition series.
+My only complaint with the DVD release of American History X is that New Line did not offer it up as part of their excellent Platinum Edition series.
 I would have really like to hear several commentaries on this film, especially by the director, writer, Edward Norton, Edward Furlong, and many others.
-The extras given us were quite good, I just would have liked to see more.
-Especially given the significance of this film.
+The extras are quite good, I just would have liked more, especially given the significance of the film.

-If you have not yet seen this film, do so.
-Rent it, buy it, or borrow it.
-It is worth seeing and in my view, worth seeing more than once.
+If you have not yet seen American History X, do so.
+Rent, buy, or borrow it.
+It’s worth seeing more than once.